 Universitetsparken 15, 2100 København Ø

-In addition to this, my current research in collaboration with COPSAC (Copenhagen Prospective Studies on Asthma in Childhood) focuses on understanding how the microbiome during early life is influenced by factors such as delivery mode, presence of older sibling in household, pets, living environment, and antibiotic consumption; and how these factors associate with microbiome maturation and the risk of developing asthma, eczema and allergy later in life.
+In tandem, my research in collaboration with COPSAC (Copenhagen Prospective Studies on Asthma in Childhood) focuses on understanding how the microbiome during early life is influenced by environmental factors such as delivery mode, season of birth, presence of older sibling in household, living environment, diet and antibiotic consumption, and how these factors associate with microbiome maturation and the risk of developing asthma, eczema and allergy later in life.